tom-englert/RoslynAnalyzerCookbook/README.md

 ## Points of interest

-- Improved test framework: Sanitized and simplified test verifiers, with up to date defaults, using extension methods to customize for individual tests using fluent notation.
+- Extended test framework: Add some useful extension methods to ease customization of the tests
-- Shows how to reference NuGet packages in the test code, automated by MSBuild.
+- [Referencing NuGet packages](#referencing-a-nuget-package) in the test code, automated by MSBuild.
-- Integration of the analyzers into the solution without the need to create a package or install a Visual Studio extension.
+- [Integration of the analyzers into the solution](#integrate-the-analyzer-in-the-solution) without the need to create a package or install a Visual Studio extension.

 ## Use cases
 - [Diagnostic analyzer to conditionally enforce coding rules](#use-case-1)